inushaPeiris/cab-service/README.md

-# Program-for-cab-service-using-Python
+# cab-service
-EEI3372/EEX3372 Programing with Python - Mini Project
+EEI3372/EEX3372 Programing with Python - Mini Project.
+This is a program for a cab service using python.